 In line with the Strategic Community Plan framework, the City's cultural endeavours and efforts fall into eight categories, each defined by an Aspiration Outcome and supported by Goals.
-Key actions relating to each Strategic Initiative are detailed in the following Implementation Plan.
+Key actions relating to each Goal will be detailed in the internal Implementation Plan and reported via the City's annual business planning process and annual report.